AlexanderHeffernan/Cricket-Ready-Ball-Classifier/README.md

-# Match-Ready Cricket Ball Classifier 🏏
+# Cricket-Ready Ball Classifier 🏏

 A deep learning model to classify cricket balls as **match-ready** or **not match-ready** using PyTorch and ResNet18.